aleskucera/axion/docs/theory/gauss-least-constraint.md

 # Gauss's Principle of Least Constraint

+This section explains how Axion determines the constraint impulses \(\boldsymbol{\lambda}\) introduced in the [Constraints Formulation](./constraints.md).
+The key insight is to use **Gauss's Principle of Least Constraint**, which provides a principled optimization framework for enforcing constraints while respecting the system dynamics.

-## Overview
+## The Principle

-The principle of least constraint describes how the acceleration of a physical system bounded by constraints relates to an unconstrained system.
-It frames the constraint enforcement as an **optimization problem** - it states that at any given time, the true accelerations \( \mathbf{a} \) of a constrained system are those that minimize the "constraint effort," measured as the mass-weighted squared deviation from the accelerations \( \mathbf{a}_{\text{unconstrained}} \) the system would experience if no constraints were present:
+Gauss's principle describes how a physical system bounded by constraints should evolve.
+It frames constraint enforcement as an **optimization problem**: at any given time, the true accelerations \(\mathbf{a}\) of a constrained system are those that minimize the "constraint effort," measured as the mass-weighted squared deviation from the accelerations \(\mathbf{a}_{\text{unconstrained}}\) the system would experience if no constraints were present:

 \[
     Z_{\text{accel}}(\mathbf{a}) = \frac{1}{2} \| \mathbf{a} - \mathbf{a}_{\text{unconstrained}} \|^2_{\mathbf{\tilde{M}}},\quad (1)